Fall is the time to turn our attention to furnaces, gutters, drains and more

 We asked Mechanical Engineering Technology instructor and licensed home inspector Derek Walker (Mechanical Engineering Technology ’93) what to do to prevent such mishaps and more.
-Happily, none of it requires an axe – just attention to detail and a good DIY attitude.
+All it takes is a few inexpensive materials and a good DIY attitude.

 “It has to be sloped enough that water can drain out before it freezes,” says Walker.
 “That’s the trick."